polesapart/timekpr-next/README.md

 * when user closes / opens laptops lid multiple times, ```org.freedesktop.login1``` sometimes reports session as inactive despite a user is happily using the computer

-  * _by default Timekpr-nExT does not account time for inactive sessions, so it's free time for them unless "inactive session tracking" is turned on_
+  * _side effect: by default Timekpr-nExT does not account time for inactive sessions, so it's free time for them unless "inactive session tracking" is turned on_

 * some Desktop Environments have ```org.freedesktop.ScreenSaver``` exported to DBUS, but it's not fully functional, i.e. ```GetActive``` always reports _"not active"_ or there's an error about method not implemeted

-  * _this is used for idle time accounting_
+  * _side effect: since this is used for idle time accounting, timekpr might not be able detect that user locked the computer and will count time towards user's time limit_

 * when asking systemd ```org.freedesktop.login1.Manager``` to terminate a single active user session, certain Desktop Environments does not automatically switch to login screen

-  * _a surprise for unaware user (he is left with black screen and blinking cursor in the corner)_
+  * _side effect: he is left with black screen and blinking cursor in the corner, ctrl+f1 to fix_

 * after ```org.freedesktop.login1.Manager``` ```TerminateSession``` is called for inactive session and that session is terminated, some Desktop Environments switch to login screen even different session for different user is in foreground / active, but the rest of Desktop Environments _"don't blink an eye about background session termination"_

-  * _a surprise for unaware user_
+  * _side effect: _user is brought to login screen even he did not ask for it, switch to own session or login back to fix this (apps are not terminated)_

 * some Desktop Environments consider user session to be inactive by setting property ```IdleHint``` in ```org.freedesktop.login1``` session when screen is locked, some do the same but only when screen turns off and some do not that all

-  * _this is used for idle time accounting_
+  * _side effect: since this is used for idle time accounting, timekpr might not be able detect that user session is idle and will count time towards user's time limit_

 * systemd ```LockedHint``` is set and used by some Desktop Environments, for some Desktop Environments it's set only when screen is off and some do not use it at all

-  * _this is used for idle time accounting_
+  * _side effect: since this is used for idle time accounting, timekpr might not be able detect that user locked the computer and will count time towards user's time limit_

 </br>